layilin/SP23-33852/_annotations/all_books.md

 4.22n. &#1505;&#1499;&#1512...&#1513;&#1499;&#1512. <!--translations-->

 [place] 4.22n.
 Persia.
-Now Iran, the Persian empire which, at its height, spanned from Egypt through southwestern Asia to India.
+Now known as the modern nation of Iran, the Persian empire spanned from Egypt through southwestern Asia to India at its height.
+Traditional antagonist of Ancient Greece.

-[people] 4.22n.
-Arabians.
-Inhabitants of the Arabian peninsula.

 [place] 4.22n.
 Pyrenean mountains.
-The Pyrenees are the mountain range between Gaul (modern France) and Hispania (modern Spain).
+The Pyrenees are the mountain range between modern France and Spain.

 [place] 4.22n.
 Barbary-coast.
-Coastline that runs from Egypt to the Atlantic Ocean.
-The Canary Islands
+Mediterranean coastline of North Africa.oastline that runs from Egypt to the Atlantic Ocean (more particularly, Morrocco, Algeria, Tunisia, and Libya).

 [place] 4.22n.
 Azores...Madeiras...Canary...Cape-Verd Islands.
-The Azores and Madeiras are Portuguese island groups in the eastern Atlantic Ocean.
-The Canary Islands are Spanish territories off the western coast of north Africa.
-The Cape Verde islands (now the Republic of Cape Verde) were also Portuguese islands in the Atlantic.
+The Azores and Madeiras are Portuguese island groups in the eastern Atlantic Ocean; the Azores are directly west of Portugal, and the Madeiras are southeast of the Azores and closer to the coast of Morrocco.
+The Canary Islands are Spanish territories south of the Madeiras.
+The Cape Verde islands (now the Republic of Cape Verde) were also Portuguese islands situated off the coast of Senegal and Mauritania.
+All of these islands played important roles in the eighteenth-century Atlantic trade.
+The Madeiras, Canaries, and Cape Verde islands were often waypoints for European traders sailing to the coast of West Africa.

 [place] 4.22n.
 Greater or Lesser Antilles.
-The Antilles are the islands of the West Indies (excluding the Bahamas).
-The Greater Antilles refers to the larger, northwestern islands, while the Lesser Antilles refers to the smaller, southeastern islsands.
+The Antilles refers to the Caribbean islands (often used as a substitute for the West Indies).
+The Greater Antilles were the large islands on the northwest end of the archipelago (Cuba, Jamaica, Hispaniola, and Puerto Rico).
+The Lesser Antilles (further split into the Windward and Leeward Islands) are the islands of the West Indies that range from the Virgin Islands in the north to Grenada in the south.
+St. Christopher (or St. Kitts) is one of the Leeward Islands in the Lesser Antilles.

 4.22n. the wars. <!--the Carib wars?
 If so, need a source-->